oregor-projects/trinity-scaffolder-java/CONTRIBUTING.md

 Must be one of the following:

 * **chore**: Changes that affect the build system or external dependencies (example scopes: maven, flyway)
-* **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+* **ci**: Changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs etc.)
 * **docs**: Documentation only changes
 * **feat**: A new feature
 * **fix**: A bug fix